Which countries are not members of the PCT?

 - Zaire

 Taiwan is one of the more popular non-PCT Asian countries considered by applicants.
 If foreign utility patent protection is desired in Taiwan or any of the above non-PCT countries, then you must file separately in each individual non-member country by the 12-month anniversary of your priority date.
+In other words, you do not get the extra 18 months provided by the PCT.

 What are the PCT member countries?